ios-dev-ucdavis/course-website/_assignments/assignment_4.md

 In this assignment, you will practice how to initiate an API request, fetch data from the API endpoint, parse the data, and present the data in your app.

+I've noticed that quite a few people are struggling with previous assignments, so I intentionally rewrote assignment 2 and 3 to make it easier to finish, instead of using prompts I originally planned.
+Meanwhile, I also wish you to put more time on your final project.

+Estimated Time to Complete this Assignment:
+- If you are already mastered all materials covered in the lecture, you probably can get this one done ~1 hr.
+- If you need to revisit some concepts, you probably still can get this done in 2-4 hrs.

 This assignment's skeleton code is based on the solution of assignment 2, which should be similar to the starter code of assignment 3.
 {:.note title="Note"}